USAF orthopedic surgeon conducts consultations in St. Vincent hospital

 U.S. Air Force Lt.
-Col. Ross Schumer, 310th Mission Support Group orthopedic surgeon, shakes hands with a patient at Milton Cato Memorial Hospital during the Lesser Antilles Medical Assistance Team mission in St. Vincent and the Grenadines, March 4, 2024.
-LAMAT stands as a symbol of partnership through medical readiness, offering real-world benefits to achieve positive outcomes through collaboration with partner nations.
+Col. Ross Schumer, 310th Mission Support Group orthopedic surgeon, consults with a patient at Milton Cato Memorial Hospital during the Lesser Antilles Medical Assistance Team mission in St. Vincent and the Grenadines, March 4, 2024.
+Patient’s needs were aligned with the specialties of USAF medical staff working hand-in-hand with host nation physicians and technicians to ensure continuity of care following all medical procedures.
 (U.S. Air Force photo by Tech.
 Sgt.
 Rachel Maxwell)

 |Date Taken: